coronalabs/plugins-source-google-iap-v3/docs/google-iap-v3/migration.markdown

 ## What's Different
 store.loadProducts() now returns a list of all the products.
 In Google IAP v2 this did not work. store.purchase() takes a single product instead of an array of products.
-All functions now take a listener as the last parameter instead of using the listener in init.

 ## What's Removed
 store.finishTransaction() - noop